greatislander/c2lc-project-website/src/activities/telecode.md

 ## Tips

-* When asking learners to repeat the sound, consider singing or sounding out the audio (i.e. beep beep, chi chee), as well as using kinesthetic movement (I.e. clapping, tapping)
+* When asking learners to repeat the sound, consider singing or sounding out the audio (i.e. beep beep, chi chee), as well as using kinesthetic movement (I.e. clapping, tapping).
-* Set up a space with a relatively quiet environment to detect audio changes or use headset/earphones
+* Set up a space with a relatively quiet environment to detect audio changes or use headset/earphones.
-* Turn off pen toggle feature to help learners focus their attention on the sound
+* Turn off pen toggle feature to help learners focus their attention on the sound.

 ## Skill Development